nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 Yeah.
 Yeah.
 Yeah.
 You also did good.
 Okay.

-But Samir and Alwar, you guys could use your hero points and reroll if you so desired.
+But Simear and Alwor, you guys could use your hero points and reroll if you so desired.
 Yep.
 Not a bad idea.
 I think oh, I see what's happening.
 Pull up my character.

 I see.
 Was displaced, and I actually logged myself out of everything.
 Yeah.
 I'll do that.
 I think I will.